Dailer/RCausticMass/README.md

 This is an R implementation of the Caustic Mass Estimator for Galaxy Clusters developed in Python by [Gifford et al.](https://github.com/giffordw/CausticMass)
 A pre-cleaning of interlopers is recommended, using e.g., the shifting-gapper technique.

 The caustic technique is a powerful method to infer cluster mass profiles to clustrocentric distances well beyond the virial radius.
-It relies in the measure of the escape velocity of the sistem using only galaxy redshift information.
+It relies in the measure of the escape velocity of the system using only galaxy redshift information.
 This method was introduced by [Diaferio & Geller (1997)](https://arxiv.org/abs/astro-ph/9701034) and [Diaferio (1999)](http://arxiv.org/abs/astro-ph/9906331).

 Code Usage
 ----------